PaulMoritz/Secret-Sharing-in-Comparison/README.md

 - subset(Dict of _(Shareholder: Share)_ pairs) eg. `subset={"s_1_0": 13, "s_2_0": 11}`, _Default Value_ = {}: if `random_subset` is set to `False` you can provide your own subset of shareholders in the given Dictionary structure.
 >*Please be careful to only use real shareholders while providing a subset as every shareholder is checked for existence and a correct share value internally.*
 > *Also, make sure that each entered shareholder is of String with format _"s_i_j"_ where _i_ determines the number of the shareholder (also: x-value; starting from 1) and _j_ is the number of the level the person is in (Levels start from 0).*
 - print_statements(Boolean),  _Default Value_ = `True`: Determines if all taken steps are printed to the console.
-Used internally to disable the print while calling `reconstruct` in `reset`, to check if subset is authorized.
+Used internally to disable the print while calling `reconstruct` in `renew`, to check if subset is authorized.
 > _All errors or unexpected behaviours that lead to an early termination are printed to the screen anyhow!_

 **Example Calls:**